4GeeksAcademy/master-javascript-programming-exercises/exercises/117-getLongestElement/README.md

 console.log(output); // --> 'three'
 ```

-## 💡 Pista:
+## 💡Hints:

-+ If there are ties, it returns the first element to appear.
++ If there are more than one string tied as the longest, it should return the element with the shorter position.

 + If the array is empty, it should return an empty string.